Shift your focus from problems to possibilities.

 “Imagine how we would be if we were less afraid,” said the boy. – the Boy the Mole the Fox and the Horse

+There’s a new week ahead of you, and you can decide whether you’ll be creating from a place of fear or from a place of freedom.
 What is it that will motivate your actions this week?
 How will you choose which actions to take?

-We can create either from a place of fear or from a place of freedom, and because we are human, all too often our goals and the actions we take are hijacked by what scares us.
+Because we are human, all too often our goals and the actions we take are hijacked by what scares us.
 We “create” in order to survive because if we don’t create there’ll be consequences:

 “I HAVE to go to work”, “I HAVE to keep a roof over our heads”, “I HAVE to put food on the table” … All of these are valid reasons for creating, and it’s a reality that we all have to deal with.